WebOfTrustInfo/rwot3-sf/draft-documents/reputation-toolkit.md

 ## Use Case: Decentralized Social Media Fact Checking For Political Campaign Journalism

-**Goal: **Bob wants to know if Alice’s assertion about politician Charles is backed up by reliable evidence.
+**Goal:** Bob wants to know if Alice’s assertion about politician Charles is backed up by reliable evidence.

-**Roles: **Assertion Maker, Evidence Provider, Reader, Journalist
+**Roles:** Assertion Maker, Evidence Provider, Reader, Journalist

+**Claim Types:** Assertion, Evidence, Evaluation

-Alice the **Assertion Make**r posts the assertion in her social media timeline that the politician Charles is responsible for violently intimidating journalists that are writing unfavorable articles.
-As evidence to support her evaluation she includes links to** Evidence Provider** Juan’s videos of police officers physically harassing journalists at several political rallies and to leaked emails that are relevant.
+Alice the **Assertion Maker** posts the _assertion_ in her social media timeline that the politician Charles is responsible for violently intimidating journalists that are writing unfavorable articles.
+As evidence to support her _evaluation_ she includes links to **Evidence Provider** Juan’s videos of police officers physically harassing journalists at several political rallies and to leaked emails that are relevant.

 Juan is a trusted news source who is has been certified for his skills using a Decentralized Certification (see below).
-The videos are signed by Juan’s private key associated with a distributed identifier (DID). **Reader** Bob can now more accurately evaluate if the assertion is true based on Juan’s evidence.
+The videos are signed by Juan’s private key associated with a distributed identifier (DID). **Reader** Bob can now more accurately _evaluate_ if the _assertion_ is true based on Juan’s _evidence_.

-**Journalist** Elon searches for many assertions, evaluations, and signed evidence sources about politician Charles.
+**Journalist** Elon searches for many _assertions_, _evaluations_, and signed _evidence_ sources about politician Charles.
 Elon writes an article detailing the abuse of power by politician Charles.
-The article carefully references the assertions that have been verified through decentralized methods.
+The article carefully references the _assertions_ that have been verified through decentralized methods.

 ## Use Case: Decentralized Skill Certification For A Security Reviewer

 **Goal:** Bob wants to evaluate if he should hire Alice for a cryptographic security code review.

-**Roles: **Employer, Worker, Skill Evaluator
+**Roles:** Employer, Worker, Skill Evaluator

+**Claim Types:** Assertion, Evaluation, Evidence

 **Worker** Alice is a security reviewer in the crypto community. **Employer** Bob wants to know if he should hire Alice for a code review of cryptography related code.
-Alice makes the proposition that she is "competent at crypto code reviews".
-She signs the proposition with her DID at a specific time. **Skill Evaluator** Charlie evaluates code and pen test reports by Alice as well as a video review of a former collaborator.
-He records his evaluation with references to the evidence affirming Alice’s proposition that she is “competent at crypto reviews”.
-Bob reviews Charlie’s evaluation and hires Alice for a crypto review.
+Alice makes the _assertion_ that she is "competent at crypto code reviews".
+She signs the _assertion_ with her DID at a specific time. **Skill Evaluator** Charlie _evaluates_ code and pen test reports by Alice as well as a video review of a former collaborator.
+He records his _evaluation_ with references to the _evidence_ affirming Alice’s proposition that she is “competent at crypto reviews”.
+Bob reviews Charlie’s _evaluation_ and hires Alice for a crypto review.

 ## Use Case: Decentralized Fair Trade Supply Chain Certification

 **Goal:** A Shopper wants to know if her coffee is Fair Trade based on Evidence provided by a supply chain of multiple companies and individuals

-**Roles: **Product Owner, Supplier, Worker, Retailer, Shopper
+**Roles:** Product Owner, Supplier, Worker, Retailer, Shopper

-**Claim Types: **Assertion, Evaluation, Evidence
+**Claim Types:** Assertion, Evaluation, Evidence

-The **Product Owner**** **for a coffee company creates a distributed identifier (DID) and a corresponding private key.
-The **Product Owner** publishes an **Assertion** that their Fair Blend coffee product is Fair Trade and signs it with their DID private key.
-The assertion is timestamped and made available to **Suppliers** and **Workers**.
-Initially there is no **Evidence** to evaluate if the assertion is true or false - so it is considered "Not Verified".
+The **Product Owner** for a coffee company creates a distributed identifier (DID) and a corresponding private key.
+The **Product Owner** publishes an _assertion_ that their Fair Blend coffee product is Fair Trade and signs it with their DID private key.
+The _assertion_ is timestamped and made available to **Suppliers** and **Workers**.
+Initially there is no _evidence_ to evaluate if the _assertion_ is true or false, so it is considered "Not Verified".

 The **Product Owner **purchases coffee from a **Supplier**.
-The **Supplier** posts **Evidence** of their transaction and signs it with their DID.
-This **Evidence** is initially independent of any **Assertion**.
-The **Supplier** then posts an **Evaluation** that supports the **Product Owner**’s **Fair Trade Assertion**.
+The **Supplier** posts _evidence_ of their transaction and signs it with their DID.
+This _evidence_ is initially independent of any _assertion_.
+The **Supplier** then posts an _evaluation_ that supports the **Product Owner's** _Fair Trade assertion_.

-The** Product Owner **places a physical tag on all products from this batch of coffee, linking the physical good to the **Fair Trade** **Assertion**.
+The **Product Owner** places a physical tag on all products from this batch of coffee, linking the physical good to the _Fair Trade assertion_.
 This could be a smart tag, as Chronicled has done for counterfeit sneaker checking on a blockchain.

 The **Retailer** buys the Fair Blend Coffee from the **Product Owner**.
-The **Retailer** has a standard filter for **Fair Trade Assertions**.
+The **Retailer** has a standard filter for _Fair Trade assertions_.
 A list of trusted keys is maintained, with weightings for each source.
-An algorithm crunches through the relevant Evaluations and Evidence to determine a Rating for the Assertion that the Fair Blend product is Fair Trade.
-The assertion Rating can evaluate to "Verified", “Not Verified”, or “Contested”.
-At the time the Retailer purchase the coffee for their store the Fair Trade Assertion evaluates to “Verified”.
+An algorithm crunches through the relevant _evaluations_ and _evidence_ to determine a Rating for the _assertion_ that the Fair Blend product is Fair Trade.
+The _assertion_ Rating can evaluate to "Verified", “Not Verified”, or “Contested”.
+At the time the **Retailer** purchase the coffee for their store the _Fair Trade assertion_ evaluates to “Verified”.

 Several **Workers** challenge the **Fair Trade Assertion**.
-They post Evidence on their employment and wages and documentation of a market price snapshot from a trusted ticker oracle.
-They post an **Evaluation** that compares their personal information to the **Fair Trade Assertion**’s timestamp to show the price was under market rates.
-They use their DID to sign their Evaluation of the **Evidence** that challenges the **Fair Trade Assertion**.
+They post _evidence_ on their employment and wages and documentation of a market price snapshot from a trusted ticker oracle.
+They post an _evaluation_ that compares their personal information to the _Fair Trade assertion’s_ timestamp to show the price was under market rates.
+They use their DID to sign their _evaluation_ of the _evidence_ that challenges the _Fair Trade assertion_.

 In the retail store, a **Shopper** waves their phone over the NFC tag, which brings up their Fair Trade Association filter app.
-A filter in their app determines a challenge to the **Fair Trade Assertion** came from the DIDs of workers who participated in producing Fair Blend coffee.
-The app presents a "Contested" claim message, noting both the **Supplier**’s supporting **Evaluation**, the **Worker**’s challenge and the associated **Evidence**.
+A filter in their app determines a challenge to the _Fair Trade assertion_ came from the DIDs of workers who participated in producing Fair Blend coffee.
+The app presents a "Contested" claim message, noting both the **Supplier's** supporting _evaluation_, the **Worker's** challenge and the associated _evidence_.
 The shopper chooses another filter to get a second opinion.
-They choose to buy a different coffee that has a “Verified” **Fair Trade Assertion** from a different **Product Owner**.
+They decide to buy a different coffee that has a “Verified” _Fair Trade assertion_ from a different **Product Owner**.

-At the register the **Shopper** complains to the **Retailer **that the Fair Blend coffee is no longer Fair Trade.
-The **Shopper** contacts the **Product Owner **and puts pressure to remediate the payment issue with the **Workers**.
-Once remediated the** Product Owner** and **Workers** provide new **Evidence** and **Evaluations** of the **Fair Trade Assertion**.
+At the register the **Shopper** complains to the **Retailer** that the Fair Blend coffee is no longer Fair Trade.
+The **Shopper** contacts the **Product Owner** and puts pressure to remediate the payment issue with the **Workers**.
+Once remediated the **Product Owner** and **Workers** provide new _evidence_ and _evaluations_ of the _Fair Trade assertion_.

 The **Shopper** returns to the **Retailer** and waves their phone over the NFC tag, which brings up their Fair Trade Association filter app.
-The app presents a "Verifed" rating for the **Fair Trade Assertion**.
+The app presents a "Verifed" rating for the _Fair Trade assertion_.
 The **Shopper** purchases the Fair Blend coffee, confident that it has been produced ethically.

 ## General Use Case